 You may be refused a breast screen if you do not have a valid reason for not wearing a mask (e.g. a health reason), and it poses a safety risk to our staff and other clients.

 The safety of our clients and staff is our priority.
 We will have a number of important measures in place to protect against the risk of infection.

 Prior to your appointment, we will ask you precautionary questions.
 You will need to tell us if you:

-- have returned from overseas travel, or from Greater Sydney, NSW Central Coast or Northern Beaches in the last 14 days, or have any upcoming travel plans,
+- have returned from overseas travel, or from red and orange zones in the last 14 days, or have any upcoming travel plans,

 - feel unwell or have felt unwell, particularly if experiencing an acute respiratory infection and/or temperature or chills, and